 When the decision is made to discontinue the use of the burner, the user shall have qualified personnel carry out the following operations:

-- remove the power supply by disconnecting the power cord from the mains: - disconnect the fuel supply by means of the hand-operated shutoff valve and remove the control handwheels from their spindles.
+- a Remove the power supply by disconnecting the power cord from the mains. - b Disconnect the fuel supply by means of the hand-operated shut-off valve and remove the control handwheels from their spindles.

 Special warnings